SitinCloud/Owlyshield/README.md

 Owlyshield's extensibility is a key feature that sets it apart from other EDR solutions.
 As a framework you can add new algorithms for malware detection, UEBA (User and Entity Behavior Analytics), and novelty detection.
 You can also use Owlyshield to record and replay file activities for training machine learning models, as we do with our autoencoder feature.

 Owlyshield provides powerful and efficient endpoint detection and response capabilities for Linux, Windows, and IoT devices.
-Its unique focus on file activities makes it highly effective at detecting fileless malware and C2 beacons that may go unnoticed by other EDR solutions.
+Its unique focus on file activities makes it highly effective at detecting fileless malware and C&C beacons that may go unnoticed by other EDR solutions.

 <p align="right">(<a href="#top">back to top</a>)</p>